DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

 - [Tomb of the Serpent Kings](https://www.drivethrurpg.com/product/252934/Tomb-of-the-Serpent-Kings--Deluxe-Print-Edition).
 62 minutes, 153 Tribute.
 *A good starter, some easy wins up front and then my success snowballed.
 Not sure I would score as high on a retry.*
 - [Sepulchre of the Seven](https://www.drivethrurpg.com/product/366868/The-Sepulchre-of-Seven?term=sepulchre+of+).
 47 minutes, 84 Tribute.
 *A difficult adventure, but with LOTS of treasure.
 I failed my first try, and my second was okay.
-Might try it again someday.*
+Might try it again someday.
+This one was painful to speedrun because it's so beautiful and rich; I felt like a vandal running through it guns blazing.*

 <link href="/assets/viewer.css" rel="stylesheet">
 <script>